 The center of all things Christmas in San Francisco, a trip to see Santa at the Union Square Macy’s is a treat for the whole family.
 Santa is on the 7th floor, so you’ll have a killer view of the giant tree and ice-skating rink (Plus, show your Union Square Ice Skating wristband for $1 off your photo package).
 Don’t forget to peek at the Macy’s holiday windows featuring totally-adoptable and utterly adorable kittens and puppies from the SPCA.

-Photo: Westfield Center
+photo: Westfield Center

 Santa Under the Dome at Westfield Mall

 Head to Level 4 under the historic Dome at the mall and get your pick with Ol’ St. Nick, and get some holiday shopping done, too.
+Sign up for a fast pass and pre-order your photo package online and zip right to the front of the line!

 Japan Center Malls